Bún Thịt Nướng (Vietnamese Grilled Pork Noodle Bowl)

 Instructions

-• Marinate the Pork – Finely mince shallots, garlic, and lemongrass.
+• Marinate the Pork.
 Thinly slice the pork against the grain.
-In a large bowl, mix the aromatics with pepper, brown sugar, bouillon powder, five-spice, oyster sauce, fish sauce, honey, and avocado oil.
-Toss the pork in the marinade and let it sit for at least 30 minutes (for best flavor, marinate 4 hours or overnight).
+In a large bowl, combine lemongrass, garlic, shallot, pepper, sugar, bouillon powder, five spice, oyster sauce, fish sauce, honey, oil, and chili if using.
+Add the pork and toss until evenly coated.
+Marinate for at least 30 minutes, or up to overnight for deeper flavor.

-Grill Method: Preheat grill to medium-high heat, lightly oil the grates, and cook skewers for 3-5 minutes per side until charred and fully cooked.
+Grill: Preheat grill to medium-high and lightly oil the grates.
+Grill pork skewers for 3–5 minutes per side until caramelized and cooked through.

-• Prepare the Vermicelli – Cook noodles according to package instructions.
-Drain and rinse under cold water to stop cooking and prevent sticking.
+• Prepare the Noodles.
+Cook vermicelli noodles according to package directions.
+Drain and rinse under cold water to stop the cooking and prevent sticking.

 Nutrition